Adult, Professional, and Community Education (PH.D.)

 - adult international education

-They publish in top journals in our field including Adult Education Quarterly, Journal of Transformative Education, Human Resource Development International, Journal of Adolescent and Adult Literacy, Human Resource Development Quarterly, Adult Learning, International Journal of Lifelong Education, Journal of Continuing Higher Education, and Journal of Workplace Learning.
+They publish in top journals in our field including Adult Education Quarterly, Journal of Transformative Education, Human Resource Development International, Journal of Adolescent and Adult Literacy, Human Resource Development Quarterly, and Adult Learning.

 The items required for admission consideration are listed below.
 Additional information for applicants with international credentials can be found on our international web pages.